aaronparisi/techno-blog/src/blogPosts/GitHubIssueTracker.md

 The client-side code is a [React application](https://github.com/aaronparisi/railway-gh-issue-tracker) that's simple enough - a header, a sidebar showing a list of repos, and a main panel showing the issues for the selected repository.
 Some stuff I reflected on:

 - Should I return _all_ data (every repository, every issue for every repository) from a single API endpoint?
-Will there be significant delays in before any data is rendered?
+Will there be significant delays before any data is rendered?
 - I decided against this - so issue data would be fetched 1 repository at a time, at the time of repository selection.
 Which component should contain the issue-fetching logic?
 - I ended up putting it in `App` itself, rather than in the component displaying the issues.
 I don't see a reason why the component _rendering_ the issues has to be responsible for _obtaining_ the issues, it can simply be a recipient of data that the App itself manages.
 Conceptual argument aside, I was able to avoid passing a few extra props.